zzmp/hifi-docs/_articles/audio/headphone-microphone.md

 {:toc}

 A headphone and microphone are important peripherals when interacting in the High Fidelity metaverse.
-We support upcompressed audio that lives up to the High Fidelity name.
+All audio passed through our system is uncompressed and, when enabled, appropriately spacialized.

 Pressing Cmnd/Ctrl+M will toggle the mute of your microphone -- you may also press the microphone button in the upper left.